Spain national football team: History

-At UEFA Euro 2008, Spain won all their games in Group D. Italy were the opponents in the quarter-finals match, which Spain won 4–2 on penalties.
+At UEFA Euro 2008, Spain won all their games in Group D. Italy were the opponents in the quarter-finals, where Spain won 4–2 on penalties.
 They then met Russia again in the semi-finals, beating them 3–0.
-In the final, Spain defeated Germany 1–0, with Fernando Torres scoring the only goal of the game.
-This was Spain's first major title since the 1964 European Championship.
+In the final, Spain defeated Germany 1–0, with Fernando Torres scoring the only goal of the game, as Spain won their first major title since the 1964 European Championship.
 Xavi was awarded the player of the tournament.
 The following year the side finished third at the 2009 FIFA Confederations Cup breaking their 35-match unbeaten streak that began in November 2006 after a loss to the United States.
 In the 2010 World Cup, Spain advanced to the final for the first time ever by defeating Germany 1–0.
 In the decisive match against the Netherlands, Andrés Iniesta scored the match's only goal, coming in extra time.
 Spain became the third team to win a World Cup outside their own continent, and the first European team to do so.
-Goalkeeper Iker Casillas won the golden glove for only conceding two goals during the tournament, while David Villa won the bronze ball and silver boot, tied for top scorer of the tournament.
-Spain qualified top of Group I in qualification for UEFA Euro 2012 with a perfect 100% record.
+They then qualified for UEFA Euro 2012, finishing on top of Group I with a perfect 100% record.
 They became the first team to retain the European Championship, winning the final 4–0 against Italy, while Fernando Torres won the Golden Boot for top scorer of the tournament.

 Spain advanced to the final of the 2013 FIFA Confederations Cup, losing to hosts Brazil, and the following year they were eliminated from the group stage of the 2014 World Cup.
-At Euro 2016 and the 2018 World Cup, the side reached the last 16 in both tournaments losing to Italy 2-0 and Russia 3-2 on penalties after a 1-1 draw.
-In the UEFA Euro 2020, held in 2021 after COVID-19 pandemic caused delays, Spain made a breakthrough, reaching the last four of a major tournament for the first time since 2012, before losing to eventual champions Italy 4-2 on penalties after a 1-1 draw.
+At Euro 2016 and the 2018 World Cup, the side were eliminated in the round of 16 in both tournaments, losing to Italy 2–0 and Russia 4–3 on penalties after a 1–1 draw.
+In the UEFA Euro 2020, held in 2021 after the COVID-19 pandemic caused delays, Spain made a breakthrough, reaching the last four of a major tournament for the first time since 2012, before losing to eventual champions Italy 4–2 on penalties after a 1–1 draw.
 The team finished the tournament with two wins and four draws (including two penalty shootouts).
-The same year they managed to reach the 2021 UEFA Nations League Final, losing against France.
-In the 2022 World Cup, Spain finished second in their group, then in the round of 16, they lost to Morocco 3–0 on penalties after a 0–0 draw, to be the third consecutive elimination from a major tournament in penalty shootouts.
+The same year they managed to reach the Nations League final, losing against France.
+In the 2022 World Cup, Spain finished second in their group before losing to Morocco 3–0 on penalties after a 0–0 draw, their third consecutive elimination from a major tournament in penalty shootouts.